Viewing A Company Profile In Pitchbook

 You can click View All Signals to go to the Signals page.
 This page contains a more detailed signals summary, signals history, a breakdown of social media and web signals, employee signals, mobile signals, and rankings.
 You can use the Contents sidebar on the left to navigate through these different sections.

-The Executives section lists all the current and former executives in Amazon’s management team, including roles such as the CEO, CFO, CTO, Senior and General Manager of each business operations or divisions.
+The Executives section lists all the current and former executives in Amazon’s management team, including roles such as the CEO, CFO, CTO, and Senior and General Manager of each business operations or divisions.

 Board Seats and Board Members